What is a Learning Assistant (LA)?

 Learning Assistants (LAs) are undergraduate peer facilitators who support student learning and evidence-based instructional practices.
 LAs are specifically trained to facilitate small-group student discussion and are focused on supporting students, rather than instructors.

 LAs generally work about 10 hrs/week, depending upon the needs of the course they support.
-LAs are paid $11 per hour.
+LAs are paid a stipend based on $13 per hour.
 LAs also:

 - Participate as members of an instructional team in courses which actively engage learners